psychemedia/island-storynotes/wheatsheaf_duel.md

 ```

 For how long Ann White's third marriage lasted, I cannot say.
 But the story still doesn't quite end there, because a few years later, the name of Gilchrist, once of the 101st Regiment, crops up again.

+## A Case of Libel

+It's 1817, four years after the duel had taken place.
+And a news story appears in the *Hampshire Telegraph* of Monday, 4th August, 1817.

 ```{admonition} It Will Be Remembered, August 1817
 :class: dropdown